- Author Contributions to the Manuscript and CRediT Taxonomy

 Author Misconduct

-Concerns about author misconduct may be directed to the Editor in Chief or the Managing Editor.
-Concerns should be timely and substantiated and be material to the author’s involvement with the journal.
-Example areas of concern that are appropriate are:
+Concerns regarding potential misconduct may be directed to the Editor in Chief or the Managing Editor.
+Reports should be timely, substantiated, and directly relevant to the author’s conduct in relation to the journal.
+All allegations will be evaluated in accordance with the Journal’s ethical oversight procedures.

 The Editor in Chief may direct another member of the editorial staff to pursue the investigation.
 All information regarding investigations of misconduct will be handled confidentially.
 The editorial staff will contact the author to investigate concerns.
 The editorial staff reserves the right to contact outside entities including those listed as affiliations for authors or other journal editors if such contact is necessary to resolve the concerns.
 Authors will be made aware of which other entities, if any, are contacted and what information will be shared.